 If the marijuana is laced with other drugs, some common adverse effects can include seizures, strokes, or irregular heartbeats.5

 History About MarijuanaMarijuana first appeared in the United States in the 1920s, where it was popular with Mexican immigrants.
 After suffering many popularity dips and highs, marijuana was finally listed as a Schedule I drug in 1970.
-Despite calls for legalization on medical grounds, marijuana still remains an illicit drug in most states.
-6
+Despite calls for legalization on medical grounds, marijuana still remains an illicit drug in most states.6

-Common Signs of Marijuana Use & Abuse
+Signs of Use & Abuse

 Recognizing signs of abuse could help prevent a marijuana overdose to begin with.
 Of course, a person doesn’t typically try marijuana for the first time and immediately overdose.
-Usually, people move from casual marijuana use to marijuana abuse, where they may exhibit addiction-like behaviors around the drug.
+Usually, they move from casual marijuana use to marijuana abuse, where they may exhibit addiction-like behaviors around the drug.
 This is often characterized by compulsive use despite negative consequences and the inability to control their use despite frequent efforts to quit or cut down.

 The biggest reason people get hooked is because of the increased pleasure and other side effects of marijuana intoxication, which results from the THC in marijuana attaching to specific brain receptors.1